Shadeira/TODO-List-Tutorial/README.md

 - Date and time task was added.
 - Delete all items.
 - A trash page of deleted items.
-- Success notifications for completed, edited and deleted task.
+- Success notifications for completed, edited and deleted tasks.
-- Show completed tasks, all tasks, active tasks.
+- Show completed tasks, all tasks, and active tasks.

 More Resources: